boooooommmmmm/COMP90050-Advanced-Database-System/week4.md

 ### Spinlock 自旋锁

+Atomic

-Lock two CPU cycle, one for reading, one for writing.
-Reading and writing cannot be interpreted.
+Lock two CPU cycle, one for reading, one for writing. **Reading and writing cannot be interpreted**.
 Use busy waiting.

 a **spinlock** is a lock which causes a thread trying to acquire it to simply wait in a loop ("spin") while repeatedly checking if the lock is available